Working together for a flood-resilient Newstead

 Newstead does have an earthen levee that protects against flooding events similar to the size of the 2022 flood, however the characteristics of the levee are unknown, and no formal management arrangement of the levee exists.
 Future floods are predicted to be more severe, associated with increased rainfall intensities.
 This may lead to more frequent floods that could breach the existing levee.

-Water Technology have simplified the potential solutions and presented them below as three mitigation options.
-These are listed below, and we are now seeking community input on the prioritisation of these options.
+Water Technology have simplified the potential solutions and presented them below as five (5) mitigation options.
+These are listed below, and we are now seeking community input on the prioritisation of these options at the bottom of this page.

 Provide your feedback on the flood mitigation options by August 8